itte1/input-dt/README.md

-# dt-picker
+# input-dt

-dt-picker is a JavaScript library for entering datetime.
+input-dt is a JavaScript library for entering datetime.

 - A custom element
 - Automatically localized